 Have a nosedive into the Irish folklore and mythology in the Leprechaun Museum.
 If you like funny stories, you’ve found the perfect place to hear them.
 I’d say this is not really a museum, but a lively “storytelling experience”.

 The following 3 museums are branches of the National Museum of Ireland, so the entrance is free.
 No reason to not visit them if you have some time left or if the weather is bad.

 National Museum of Ireland – Archeology

-Home to countless Irish objects from different ages, but it also has some displays from Egypt, Cyprus, and Roman world.
+Home to countless Irish objects of different ages, but it also has some displays from Egypt, Cyprus, and the Roman world.

 National Museum of Ireland – Decorative Arts and History

 The museum is home to a wide range of Irish objects such as coins, silverware, furniture, weaponry, costumes, and folklore items.

 Often referred to as the Dead Zoo, this museum has a unique collection of animals, from tiny insects to huge giraffes.